 Rumi, the great Sufi mystic and poet, is one of the most important figures in Middle Eastern literature.
 The influence of his writings is nothing less than substantial.
 His poetry had achieved wide circulation in the West, and Rumi himself became a global phenomenon by the end of the 20th century.

 Rumi’s poetry awakens the love within us, helps us connect with our hearts and spirits.
 His verses inspired many people around the world, including celebrities like Deepak Chopra and Madonna.
 Maybe his poetry can affect the same way on you.

 You might like: 47 Famous Quotes From The Wise Persian Poets

 Al-Mutanabbi was one of the greatest poets in the Arabic language.

-His work has been translated into over 20 languages around the world.
-He started writing poetry when he was nine, and took great pride in himself through his poetry.
+His tremendous collection of poems has been translated into more than 20 different languages around the world.
+He began to compose when he was nine and took great contentment in himself through his poetry.

-Al-Mutanabbi’s poetry largely revolves around praising the kings he visited during his lifetime, but he also discussed topics such as battles and courage.
+Most of Al-Mutanabbi’s poetry is primarily devoted to glorifying the kings he visited during his lifetime, but he also discussed topics such as battles and courage.

 3. Khalil Gibran

-Khalil Gibran, usually referred to in English as Kahlil Gibran, was a Lebanese-American poet.
+Khalil Gibran, also known as Kahlil Gibran, was a Lebanese-American poet.

-His best work of poetry, The Prophet, is one of the best-selling books of all time and has been translated into more than 100 languages.
+His best work of poetry, The Prophet, is one of the all-time best-selling books, with more than 100 language translations.